erkexzcx/stalkerhek/README.md

 This app might contain bugs and "it works for me", so you have been warned.

-## 1. Extract stalker credentials (and other required stuff)
+## 1. Extract stalker credentials and other stuff required to connect

 To extract all the authentication details, use wireshark to capture HTTP requests and analyse them by hand.
 I used **capture** filter `port 80 and tcp[((tcp[12:1] & 0xf0) >> 2):4] = 0x47455420` and **display** filter `http.request.method == GET`.
 You will likely want to use MITM attack using [arpspoof](https://www.irongeek.com/i.php?page=security/arpspoof).
 You will also need to restart TV box when capturing requests to see your TV box logging into stalker portal with stored authentication details.
+If you are smart/lucky enough, you can use port mirroring on your router and wireshark on the mirrored-to port.
+Anyway, you must capture the traffic in any way you can.

-You will need the following details extracted from the wireshark logs:
+You will need the following details extracted from the wireshark logs (see `stalkerhek.example.yml` file):
-* model
+* model - from request headers
-* sn
+* sn (serial number) - from URL
-* device_id
+* device_id - from URL
-* device_id2
+* device_id2 - from URL
-* signature
+* signature - from URL
-* mac
+* mac - from request headers
-* login
+* login - from URL
-* password
+* password - from URL
-* timezone
+* timezone - from request headers
-* location (URL address).
+* location (URL address) - from URL
+* token - from request headers, next to "Bearer ".
+Does not matter that much since stalker server should issue new token if provided is in use.

 Regarding URL address/location: If your tv box connets to `http://domain.example.com/stalker_portal/server/load.php?...` then it's going to be `http://domain.example.com/stalker_portal/server/load.php`.
 If it connects to `http://domain.example.com/portal.php?...`, then it's going to be `http://domain.example.com/portal.php`.
 Wireshark will tell you where it connects. :)

-All this info will be visible in the URLs or Cookies (wireshark will capture everything).
+All this info will be visible in the URLs or request headers (everything should exist in wireshark capture).
+Let's hope SSL is not in use, otherwise I can't advise how to decrypt such traffic.

 ## 2. Append extracted details to config file

 ```
-cp config/stalkerhek.yaml stalkerhek.yml
+cp stalkerhek.example.yml stalkerhek.yml
 vim stalkerhek.yml
 ```